Food security is the state achieved when sufficient food of adequate quality is consistently available to meet consumer demand at affordable prices.

 The world is living in an era of food security challenges.
 No one is likely to be immune from the consequences of our success or failure to develop markets, logistics infrastructure and the technology to provide more people with more of the food they require.

-Population growth and higher incomes will contribute to a predicted 50-70 per cent increase in food demand by 2050.
-Diet quality is also changing, with increasing levels of protein consumption to be satisfied in the near future.
+Population growth and higher incomes will contribute to a predicted 50-70 per cent increase in food demand by 2050, with production increases of 25-70 per cent needed to meet that demand.
+A growing global affluent middle class is the key driver of consumption since the turn of the century, overtaking population growth as the leading cause.
+In addition to consumption, diet quality is also changing, with increasing levels of protein consumption demanding to be satisfied.

 Investments, public-private policy dialogue and innovation are needed to fulfil such regional potential.
 The private sector can play a decisive role in helping bridge the growing divide between demand and supply and thereby guarantee global food security.